 Please refer to the University’s Glossary of Terms for policies and procedures.
 Terms and definitions identified below are specific to this policy and are critical to its effectiveness:

 Clients includes Staff, Student or Affiliates who, based on their relationship with the University, need access granted to University ICT resources.

 Staff are defined as individuals who hold an active employment contract with the university and are present in the University’s Human Resources and Payroll System.

-A Student is defined as an individual who is currently enrolled in a program at USC.
-However, where explicitly stated, student may include an applicant to USC, a student on a leave of absence, or a former student (alumni) who has completed their program and are present in the University’s Student Information System.
+A Student is defined as an individual who is currently enrolled in a program at the University.
+However, where explicitly stated, student may include an applicant to the University, a student on a leave of absence, or a former student (alumni) who has completed their program and are present in the University’s Student Information System.

 An Affiliate is defined as an individual who has a bona fide relationship with the University for which approval has been gained to offer access to various ICT resources.
 This may include adjunct or visiting appointees, volunteers, contractors and consultants.

 ICT Resources includes a range of information and communication technology hardware, software and services that may be owned, contracted, licensed, managed or otherwise facilitated by the University for use by the University and its authorised clients.

 4.1.1 The University provides significant ICT resources to support the University's academic programs, research endeavours, community engagement and administrative services.

 4.1.2 The integrity and the security of the University’s ICT resources are of critical importance to the University’s business continuity and reputation.
 As such, all resources are managed in accordance with appropriate ICT and organisational standards.

 4.1.3 Unauthorised access to, or interference with, ICT resources may jeopardise the University and is strictly forbidden.
 This includes the installation of unauthorised software and/or hardware onto University networks or systems, or use of unauthorised games, or other content unrelated to legitimate University purposes via the University network.